 3. Establish a Results Management Plan

 To avoid getting stuck in "analysis paralysis" from the overwhelming amount of data, establishing a results management plan is crucial.
-With a plan in place, you can easily:
+Caldwell and IQTalent recommend a structured approach to easily:

 Remember, the value of the data you've collected and your KPIs are only significant if you can use the information to guide your decisions.
 So, how will you react to a successful campaign?
 How will you manage necessary but slow-performing sources?
 Having solutions ready before you get your results is key to retaining objectivity and enhancing strategic assessment.